Waterway: The Story of Seattle's Locks and Ship Canal

 David B. Williams, Jennifer Ott, & the Staff of HistoryLink

 Why does a city surrounded by water need another waterway?
-The authors explore this question in this upcoming book on Seattle's locks and ship canal.
+The authors explore this question in this book on the history of Seattle's locks and ship canal.

 Woodland: The Story of the Animals and People of Woodland Park Zoo